Past Events

 In this event, Dr. Hampikian will be speaking about his experiences as a forensic scientist working on alleged innocence cases, shedding light on the importance and need of an ‘innocence approach’ to investigate alleged wrongful convictions in the UK.
 By drawing from his extensive experience in successfully exonerating innocent prisoners through DNA, his presentation focuses on how to work on alleged innocence cases that have exhausted the criminal appeals system and the need for creativity and to look beyond the confines of the existing criminal justice process in such cases.

-We are grateful that Freshfields have offered to host our INUK Spring Meeting/Student Conference on Friday 24th April.
+We are grateful that Freshfields will host our INUK Spring Meeting/Student Conference on Friday 24th April.
 It will take place at their Fleet Street offices in London.
 Registration is from 1-1.30pm and Mark Ellison QC, QEB Hollis Whiteman, is our guest speaker.

 The Innocence Projects Day